OpenNTF/org.openntf.nsfodp/README.md

 ### Domino (For Server Operations)

 The Domino plugins require Domino 9.0.1 FP10 or above.
-Additionally, it requires the [XPages Bazaar](https://www.openntf.org/main.nsf/project.xsp?r=project/XPages%20Bazaar) version 2.0.3 or above.

 ### Notes or Domino (For Local Operations)